MZayed47/Signature_ValidatorUI_SSIM/README.md

 Match an input signature with existing signatures in database, along with the target user name as input.

+## Dataset
-## First Create a dataset of Signatures in assets folder.
+First Create a dataset of Signatures in assets folder.
 Create folder with user names, such as: zayed, raihan, shamim, partho, etc. Then in each folder, store the signature images in ".jpg" or any format (Then change the format in code in respective places).
 The store images can have names such as: zayed1.jpg, zayed2.jpg, zayed3.jpg, ... etc. Create as many users as you want.